 - Open a bank account in the name of the WI (if they are the first Treasurer of a new WI) and ensure the committee appoints no less than three signatories (usually the President, Treasurer, and one other committee member) to authorise payments on behalf of the WI.
 All payments must be authorised by two signatories. - Draw up the budget for the financial year based on the previous year's figures.
 This will be presented first to the committee and then to the members for approval.
-The budget must be regularly monitored and may be revised if necessary. - Ensuring that charity monies are being used appropriately. - Collect the annual subscriptions and pay these, and all other monies, into the WI bank account. - Ensure the following obligatory payments are paid on time e.g. the annual subscription fees to the federation (including the NFWI portion) and, in relevant years, the Pooling of fares for the NFWI Annual Meeting (the contribution each WI makes to a federation's costs which enable its WIs to send delegates). - Paying all invoices and issuing receipts. - Keeping the WI accounts (please note NFWI provides an account book to make this task as simple as possible). - Engaging with the Independent Financial Examiner (IFE) to review the accounts. - Presenting the independently examined accounts to the committee and then to the members at the Annual Meeting, accompanied by bank statements.
+The budget must be regularly monitored and may be revised if necessary. - Ensure that charity monies are being used appropriately. - Collect the annual subscriptions and pay these, and all other monies, into the WI bank account. - Ensure the following obligatory payments are paid on time e.g. the annual subscription fees to the federation (including the NFWI portion) and, in relevant years, the Pooling of fares for the NFWI Annual Meeting (the contribution each WI makes to a federation's costs which will enable its WIs to send delegates). - Pay all invoices and issue receipts. - Keep the WI accounts up to date (please note NFWI provides an account book to make this task as simple as possible). - Engage with the Independent Examiner to review the accounts. - Present the independently examined accounts to the committee and then to the members at the Annual Meeting, accompanied by bank statements.

-For more details on the role of the Treasurer please see consult The WI Handbook.
+For more details on the role of the Treasurer please see consult the WI Handbook.